Find Cheap Auto Insurance Quotes in Your Area

-- The types of perils or damage you're covered against (e.g. flood or fire)
+- The types of perils and damage you're covered against (e.g., flood or fire)

 - Information regarding where and how to file a claim

-Homeowners insurance declaration pages may also summarize any deductions you've had applied to your premiums, such as a deduction for a mortgage-free home.
+Your homeowners insurance declaration page may also summarize any deductions that have been applied to your premiums — for example, having a mortgage-free home.

-Additionally, if you're reading your auto insurance policy, the declaration page will include the names and details of the differing types of insurance covering your car (such as liability, collision, comprehensive, or gap) as well as your vehicle's:
+Additionally, if you're reading your auto insurance policy, the declaration page will include the names and details of the types of insurance covering your car — such as liability, collision, comprehensive or gap — as well as:

 - Excluded drivers, if any

 - Notes regarding your driving and accident history